socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 ## Status

 🚧 In progress.
 A1, A2.0, and A2 (APSP storage migration) done.
-A3–A7 not started.
+A7 scoped, moved to WS6, and done
+there (WS6.7).
+A3 de-risked by investigation and now unblocked — WS6.7's golden safety net is in place.
+A4's inventory corrected.
+A5/A6 ready to implement directly.
+None of A3–A6 started yet.

 ## Current Reality